NEDERLANDS // ENGLISH

 Pimp my ride… uhm, dragon… or dino?

-One single lap would be enough to add this ride to our coaster-counter.
-Zatorland, however, treats us with 6 laps.
-Best rollercoaster ever?
+One single lap would be enough to add this ride to our coaster counter.
+However, Zatorland treats us to 6 laps.
+Best roller coaster ever?
 I didn’t think so and I sincerely hope that the coasters at Energylandia are more spectacular.

 You may already have noticed this, but dinosaurs play an important role at Zatorland…